 - the molecular relationship between DNA damage, terminal differentiation and senescence during organismal aging.

 Pier Lorenzo Puri's Bio

 Pier Lorenzo Puri earned his M.D. at the University of Rome “la Sapienza” in 1991.
-Dr. Puri completed his internship in Internal Medicine at the hospital "Policlinico Umberto I" (Rome) from 2002 to 2007, and earned his Ph.D. at the University of Rome “la Sapienza” in 1997.
-During this time he was frequently working at the Freien University of Berlin, as visiting scientist.
-Dr. Puri trained as a post-doctoral fellow at the University of California San Diego (UCSD), in the department of Cell Biology, under the supervision of Dr. Wang, from 1997 to 2001.
-He was appointed as Staff Scientist at the Salk Institute (La Jolla) in 2001, and became an Assistant Telethon Scientist at the Dulbecco Telethon Institute in Rome in 2002.
-He was upgraded to Associate Telethon Scientist at the Dulbecco Telethon Institute in Rome since 2007.
-Dr. Puri joined SBP as an Assistant Professor in 2004.
-He has been promoted to Associate Professor in 2010.
-Since 2008 Dr. Puri is Adjunct Professor of Pediatrics at the University of California, San Diego and Associate Member of Sanford Children’s Health Research Center (Muscle Development and Regeneration program).
+Dr. Puri completed his internship in Internal Medicine at the hospital "Policlinico Umberto I" (Rome) from 1992-1997, and during this time he was frequently working at the Freien University of Berlin, as visiting scientist.
+Dr. Puri trained as a post-doctoral fellow at the University of California, San Diego (UCSD), in the department of Cell Biology, under the supervision of Dr. Wang, from 1997 to 2001.
+He was appointed as Staff Scientist at the Salk Institute (La Jolla) from 2001 to 2004.
+From 2002 to 2012 he was Telethon Scientist at the Dulbecco Telethon Institute in Rome, where he moved from the rank of Assistant to Senior scientist (apical position), which he declined, leaving the institute in 2012.
+Since 2012, he is Director of the laboratory of Epigenetics and Regenerative Medicine at Fondazione S. Lucia, Roma, Italy.